AlvinaAamir/Women_in_AI_Hackathon_2024/README.md

 ---

 ## Project Highlights
+## Project Highlights
+- **Second Place**: This project won second place in the 2024 Women in AI Canada Hackathon, competing against teams nationwide.

 1. **Problem Statement**:
    - Women earn only 84 cents for every dollar earned by men, with 70% of the wage gap remaining unexplained by measurable factors.
    - Marginalized groups face even higher wage disparities.